FinGPT: Open-Source Financial Large Language Models: Overview of FinGPT: An Open-Source Framework for FinLLMs

 \textbf{Data cleaning}: Real-time data can be noisy and inconsistent.
 Therefore, real-time data cleaning involves removing irrelevant data, handling missing values, text normalization (like lowercasing), and error corrections.

 \textbf{Tokenization}: In real-time applications, tokenization has to be performed on the fly.
 This involves breaking down the stream of text into smaller units or tokens.

-\textbf{Stop word removal and stemming/lemmatization}: For real-time processing, a predefined list of stop words can be used to filter out these common words from the stream of tokens.
-Likewise, stemming and lemmatization techniques can be applied to reduce words to their root form.
+\textbf{Vector embedding}: FinGPT encodes curated financial text into dense semantic vectors using domain-adapted embedding models.
+The embedding process incorporates entity-aware representations (tickers, ratios, events) and temporal metadata, allowing the system to capture fine-grained financial meaning.
+All embeddings are indexed in a vector database for low-latency retrieval, supporting RAG, event clustering, and market-aligned RLSP training.

-\textbf{Feature extraction and sentiment analysis}: Feature extraction involves transforming raw data into an input that can be understood by machine learning models.
+\textbf{Feature extraction}: Feature extraction involves transforming raw data into an input that can be understood by ML models.
 In real-time systems, this often needs to be a fast and efficient process.
 Techniques such as TF-IDF, Bag of Words, or embedding vectors like Word2Vec can be used.
-Sentiment analysis can also be performed on the cleaned data.
-This is where we categorize a span of text as positive, negative, or neutral.

-\textbf{Prompt engineering}: The creation of effective prompts that can guide the language model's generation process toward desirable outputs.

-\textbf{Alerts/Decision making}: Once the prompt is entered, the results need to be communicated or acted upon.
-This might involve triggering alerts based on certain conditions, informing real-time decision-making processes, or feeding the output into another system.

-\textbf{Continuous learning}: In real-time systems, the models should adapt to changes in the data.
-Continuous learning systems can be implemented, where models are periodically retrained on new data or online learning algorithms are used that can update the model with each new data point.

-\textbf{Monitoring}: Real-time systems require continuous monitoring to ensure they are functioning correctly.
-Any delays or issues in the pipeline can have immediate impacts, so it's important to have robust monitoring and alerting in place.
+\textbf{Data augmentation}: In the dynamic landscape of financial markets, enhancing the variety and volume of training data is crucial for building robust NLP models.
+Data augmentation strategies will be employed to generate synthetic data that can mimic the characteristics of actual financial data.